KHTB: Top 40 (2004–2005)

-Adult alternative (2005-2010)
+Adult alternative (2005–2010)

-At the end of 2005, Citadel Broadcasting moved KENZ and its adult alternative format fromn= the 107.5 MHz frequency to the stronger and farther-reaching 101.9 MHz frequency.
+At the end of 2005, Citadel Broadcasting moved KENZ and its adult alternative format from the 107.5 MHz frequency to the stronger and farther-reaching 101.9 MHz frequency.
 Even though they were no longer at the end of the dial, they retained the name.

 In 2006, Bruce Jones ("Biff Raff"), The End's first and only program director at the time, announced he would be leaving KENZ and radio in general.
 Mike Peer, of WXRK in New York, was selected at the end of 2006 to become the new program director at KENZ.
 Peer had worked for Bruce Jones in Austin, Texas before Jones headed to Denver and then returned to Utah to start The End.

 On December 6, 2007, Chunga announced that Mister West had left the station and the Chunga and Mister show.
 Chunga explained that both his and Mister's contracts were up this year and he had planned to retire at the end of the year.
 Citadel Broadcasting gave him a good deal and he chose to stay.
 Citadel management decided not to renew Mister's contract.
 However, according to the February 22, 2008, edition of the Deseret Morning News, Mister claims that Chunga demanded Mister be fired (as part of Chunga's own contract negotiation).

 On November 18, 2008, during the Tuesday CD Review, it was announced that the Parker Show would air for the final time on November 26.
 Parker later said that the only reason was budget cuts and that he feels no resentment towards management for the decision.
 Dallan, as part of the Parker Show, was laid off at the same time.

 On January 1, 2010, Chelsea Earlewine announced on her Facebook page that she was moving to California.